oracle-livelabs/security/data-safe/sqlfw-deploy-sqlfw-policy/sqlfw-deploy-sqlfw-policy_w_ADMIN_user.md

 ## Task 7: Test SQL violations

-SQL violations represent SQL statements that are initiated on the target database, but are not included in the allowlist in the SQL Firewall policy.
+SQL violations represent SQL statements that are initiated on the target database, but are not included in the allow list in the SQL Firewall policy.
 In this task, you use SQL Firewall to detect an insider threat of stolen credential access.

-1. Return to the Glassfish application on host #1.
+1. Return to the SQL worksheet in Database Actions.

-2. Sign in as `hradmin` with the password **Oracle123**.

-3. Perform the same actions that you did previous in task 3.

-    - Click **Search Employees**.
-    - Click **Search**.
-    - Set a filter on **Paris**.
-    - Set a filter on **First Name = Victor**.
+2. Repeat the last query:

+Select COUNTRY_ID FROM HCM1.COUNTRIES;

 4. Return to the **SQL Firewall** landing page in Data Safe.
+Click the **View report** link next to **Violation reports**.
 If you performed the exact same steps that you performed in task 3, there should not be any violations.

-5. Return to the Glassfish application and perform an action that is not part of the SQL collection.
+5. Return to Database Actions and perform an action that is not part of the SQL collection.
 For example,

-    - add an action here
+   SELECT FIRST_NAME, LAST_NAME, SALARY FROM HCM1.EMPLOYEES;

 6. Return to Data Safe and notice that a violation is generated.